TahaKazi11/Food-Tracker-WebApp/doc/sprint 0/process.md

+﻿# Process

-﻿The team use discord as main way of communication.
-There are several channels named as general discussion, project, announcement, polls-and-questions and tools so we can discuss different topics in different channels.
+**North-Building** uses Discord as a main way of communication.
+There are several text channels named as *General Discussion*, *Project*, *Announcements*, *Polls-and-Questions* and *Tools* to divide up topics of group discussion.

+***Polls-and-Questions*** text channel contributes to our **decision making**.
+Decisions are based on choices from the majority of members.
+If there is a tie, further dicussion is involved or swapping a team member's choice would be a shortcut.

+***Priority of user stories*** are often based on judgements of the team member who wrote that story.
+Objections will be raised if other team members do not agree.
+In that case, a further dicussion takes place to settle debate about priority of user stories.

-We had a meeting in campus, but most of the meeting are hold online because they are more flexible.
-We can also insert votes into the discussion online to improve the efficiency.
+***Meetings*** happen both in-person in tutorials and online through Discord.
+We had a meeting in campus, but most of the meetings are held online because they are more flexible.
+We can also insert votes into the discussion channel in Discord to allow more efficiency.

+## Collaboration

-We also made a google doc as a draft which can be edited by all team members.
-We use this document as a storage of ideas like what project we are planning to do.
+*Google Docs* documents serve as drafts in which can be edited by all team members.
+We use these documents as storage of ideas.
+Ideas such as _the projects we are planning to deliver_ are put into Google Docs at the early stage.

-The user stories were written in this google doc as a draft.
-We also discussed about the ideas and put it into jira.

-When there are many options, we will discuss about it and sometimes we vote to make the conclusion fair.

-For the deliverables part, each of us picked a part to do individually.
-The final works would be push into different branches in github.
-Everything will be merged at end.
+User stories were written in Google Docs as a draft.
+Team lead was responsible for updating `Product Backlog`, another team member was responsible for putting user stories on JIRA.

+***Deliverables*** are picked by each team member and are done individually.
+Individual branch is created for each deliverable.
+Final work will be first pushed onto individual branches.
+Members are asked to review merge requests for final merge.

+## Next Phase

-For the next step, we need to learn how to build the basic webapp.
-After that, we will focus on the user stories to improve the application.
+We need to learn how to build the basic Web-apps.
+After that, we will focus on improving and subdividing user stories to benefit the project as a whole.

+We will set more rules for discussion and organize polls and announcements effectively for better collaboration experience.